Cetopsis: Description

 Cetopsis is distinguished from the other genera in the Cetopsinae from the combination of the absence of a spinelet associated with the dorsal fin, the absence of spines on the dorsal and pectoral fins, and the possession of a single row of teeth on the vomer.

 Like most other members of the subfamily Cetopsinae, mature males in most species have the distal ends of the first rays of the dorsal and pectoral fins elongated into filaments and a convex (vs. straight) margin to the anal fin.
-Unlike all other species, in C. coecutiens, the fin ray filaments are present in both sexes and this species must be differentiated by the anal fin.
-In C. oliveirai, the fin ray filaments are much longer than in other species, however there is also no difference between the sexes in either the fin ray filament lengths or the anal fin margin.
-The presence of these traits in mature males cannot be confirmed in C. amphiloxa, C. caiapo, C. jurubidae, C. parma, due to the small number of specimens.
+Unlike all other species, in C. coecutiens, the fin ray filaments are present in both sexes, and this species must be differentiated by the anal fin.
+In C. oliveirai, the fin ray filaments are much longer than in other species; however, there is also no difference between the sexes in either the fin ray filament lengths or the anal fin margin.
+The presence of these traits in mature males cannot be confirmed in C. amphiloxa, C. caiapo, C. jurubidae, or C. parma, due to the small number of specimens.
 The one specimen of C. sarcodes is probably an immature male based on the form of its genital papilla, though it lacks the fin ray elongations and convex anal fin margin of mature males.

 Colour patterns vary between species.
 C. amphiloxa has very small spots on the dorsal and lateral surfaces of the body, while C. montana, C. plumbea, C. starnesi, and C. umbrosa have eye-sized spots on the lateral surfaces of the body.
-C. arcana, C. caiapo, C. orinoco, C. parma, C. sarcodes have a dark humeral spot (a spot in the shoulder region).
+C. arcana, C. caiapo, C. orinoco, C. parma, and C. sarcodes have a dark humeral spot (a spot in the shoulder region).
 C. arcana, C. montana, C. pearsoni, C. sandrae, C. starnesi, and C. umbrosa have a posteriorly rounded, variably developed, bilobed patch of dark pigmentation at the base of the caudal fin.
 C. fimbriata have a band of dark pigmentation along the distal portions of the anal fin.
-C. motatanensis has a caudal fin darkly pigmented throughout other than for a narrow pale distal margin, while C. orinoco has dark pigmentation on the caudal fin particularly on the distal portions of the fin.
+C. motatanensis has a caudal fin darkly pigmented throughout other than a narrow pale distal margin, while C. orinoco has dark pigmentation on the caudal fin, particularly on the distal portions of the fin.